MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--cognitive-business.md

 #### 200 Governance, Risk, Compliance and Security

 - There may be instances of content that is overshared and therefore the AI has access to information that it should not have.
-The organisation will start to address this when these are found.
+The organization will start to address this when these are found.
 - Training data sets are used as-is, without considering ethics, bias or errors that may result from the data.
 - Limitations are not considered, and no safeguards are in place to correct poor AI decisions.
 - Intellectual Property implications are not considered.